Planning your school’s trip

 Students will be engaging in active indoor and outdoor learning and should be dressed to be comfortable in the predicted weather conditions.
 We recommend sturdy, weather appropriate footwear and layered clothing.
 Snow boots are always recommended for winter programming and flip flops are not recommended at any time of year.
 Students should bring a filled water bottle as water fountains on site are limited.
 Students and staff should be tick conscious at all times of year – ticks are active throughout the winter if conditions are right!
 Read more about tick prevention and removal here.
 Nametags for students is always appreciated.
 Remind your students that this is a public park and that they will be sharing the park with dog walkers, bird watchers, bike riders and many more.

 The park address is 101 Snelling Lake Road, St. Paul, MN 55111.
 We recommend supplying chaperones and bus drivers with driving instructions in advance of your trip.
-A copy of our map is available online.
+Download the map.
 The park entrance is located directly across Highway 5 from the MSP Airport.
 As you approach the park from the east or west on Highway 5, look for brown state highway signs directing you to the state park and the Post Road exit.
 Do not follow signs to Historic Fort Snelling – this is a separate site.
 From Post Road, follow signs down the hill into the park.
 Please stop at the front contact station for the free bus entrance pass.
 Additional vehicles must have a valid Minnesota State Parks permit.
-These free, day use, education permits are also available at the front contact station.
+These free, day use, education permits are also available at the front ranger station.
 Please account for an additional 15 minutes of travel time between stopping at the contact station and driving the two additional miles to the Visitor’s Center.
 Running late?
-Please call us at (612) 725 – 2724 as soon as you can!
+Please call us at 612-279-3550 as soon as you can!

 Park naturalists rarely cancel programs due to weather.
 They will be ready to teach rain, shine or snow.
 If inclement weather occurs during a program, they will adjust the activity and spend more time indoors or under shelter.
 Park staff will contact you as soon as possible if a program needs to be canceled in advance.